An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Numerical Results

 \section{Numerical Results}

-The numerical results are evaluated for each hour of summer solstice (SS) and winter solstice (WS) of the current year at a location indicated by $\xi$ and $\chi$.
-Using this information, parameters $j_d$ and $\epsilon_s$ are computed using the Python's module Pysolar \cite{pysolar}.
-The relative air pressure and air density in \eqref{eq.rel_pressure} and \eqref{eq.Thrust}, respectively, are approximated with second degree polynomials for the desired altitude range as $ \tilde{p}_h\left( h\right) = 60 h^2 -3276.7h + 47022.8$ (Pa) and $\tilde{\rho}_h = 0.95162 h^2 -52.29356 h + 753.39927 {\rm (g/m^3)}$.
-We assume a station keeping flight radius in range $ 2.5 {\rm km}\leq r \leq 4 {\rm km}$ which guarantees $99.00\%$ to $99.95\%$ availability over a certain coverage area.
-Moreover, we presume A-$300$ Mono Crystalline Silicon Solar Cells for rechargeable batteries mounted on the aircraft \cite{brizon2015solar}.
-We consider one center cell and $6$ edge cells \cite{Nokiahsieh2020uav} with uniformly distributed users at elevation angles defined by the boundaries $\psi_e =\pi/13.33$ and $\psi_c = \pi/6$ in the $100$km coverage radius.
-The values of numerous simulation parameters are presented in Table \ref{tab:Value} unless specified otherwise.
+The numerical results are evaluated for each hour of SS and WS of the year 2023 at a location indicated by $\xi$ and $\chi$ in Table \ref{tab:Value}.
+Using this information, parameters $j_d$ and $\epsilon_s$ are computed using the Python's module Pysolar \cite{pysolar}\footnote{Julian date and solar elevation angles can alternately be calculated using the online calculators available at https://www.typecalendar.com/julian-date and https://keisan.casio.com/exec/system/1224682277, respectively}.
+The air pressure and air density at an altitude $h$ in \eqref{eq.rel_pressure} and \eqref{eq.rho}, respectively, are approximated with second degree polynomials using curve fitting for the desired altitude range as $ \bar{p}_h\left( h\right) = 60 h^2 -3276.7h + 47022.8$ (Pa) and $\bar{\rho}_h = \left(0.95162 h^2 -52.29356 h + 753.39927\right){\rm x}10^{-3} {\rm (kg/m^3)}$.
+These approximated $\bar{p}_h$ and normalized $\bar{\rho}_h$ are plotted against the actual $p_h$ and normalized $\rho_h$ for the desired altitude range as shown in Fig. \ref{fig:APT}.
+The fitted curves allow us to use the continuous functions in-place of the piece-wise functions in the optimization process.
+This figure also highlights the atmospheric characteristics of decreasing atmospheric pressure and air density while increasing temperatures with the increasing flight altitudes.
+These trends are helpful in deciding the optimal station-keeping flight parameters such as altitude and cruise speed with the minimal power consumption.
+We assume a station-keeping flight radius in range $ 2.5 {\rm km}\leq r \leq 4 {\rm km}$ which guarantees $99.00\%$ to $99.95\%$ availability over a certain coverage area.
+Moreover, we presume compound multi-junction Gallium Arsenide (GaAS) solar cells mounted with efficiencies of $39.1\%$ under one sun illumination\cite{yamaguchi2020high}.
+We consider one center cell and $6$ edge cells \cite{Nokiahsieh2020uav} with uniformly distributed users at elevation angles defined by the boundaries $\psi_e =\pi/15$ and $\psi_c = \pi/6$ in the $100$km coverage radius.
+These choices are based on the required coverage area as well as the channel characteristics i.e., the LoS link is not available in the region beyond $\psi_e =\pi/15$ resulting in a Rayleigh channel instead of Ricean channel.
+Moreover, we assume the center cell beam with $\theta^b = \pi/2$ whereas a highly directional beam with $\theta^b = \pi/15$ for the surrounding edge cells.
+The adopted values of numerous simulation parameters are presented in Table \ref{tab:Value} unless specified otherwise.